Fragtality/DynamicLOD/README.md

 It just a small Test / Proof-of-Concept if MSFS Performance could be improved when dynamically changing the TLOD (and OLOD) based on the current AGL.<br/><br/>
 That being said, DynamicLOD is not meant to be a "User facing" Tool - I can't recommend using it.
 It actively modifies the Memory of MSFS (basically it works like any "Cheat Trainer").
 It likely **violates the Usage Terms** and can be treated as **potential ban-worthy** Behavior.
 It is like Cheating in a FPS.<br/>I'm not in anyway responsible for (or interested in) any Problems you're facing using something you should not use.
 There will be zero Support and I'm not interested in any Suggestions.<br/><br/>

-If you don't know how to use it, don't comprehend what it does and the possible Consequences of that: **DO NOT USE IT**.<br/>
+If you don't know how to use it, don't comprehend what it does and the possible Consequences of that: **DO NOT USE IT**.
-**You have been warned.**
 <br/><br/>

 ## Requirements

-- Windows 10 or 11, MSFS
-- Ability to read
-- Ability to comprehend

 The Installer will install the following Software:
 - .NET 7 Desktop Runtime (x64)